-More victims suspected in Dunedin sexual abuse case
+Waitress' horror: Victim comes face to face with abuser Tony Watts who she thought was dead

 In December 2017, more than 20 years later, when Holly had moved back to Dunedin, she turned up for a shift at a restaurant where she worked as a waitress.

-At the first table she served sat Watts - he was surrounded by people she knew.
+At the first table she served sat Watts - surrounded by people she knew.

 "Instantly I thought of their kids," she said.